leropo00/shopping_list_exercise/README.md

 # Shopping List exercise

+## Description
+A Shopping List application, with both fronted and backend.
+Currently only a single "global" shopping list is implemented, that is common to all the registered users.
+Application has mobile responsive design, allows for data import and export either via application or command line, and notifies other users, when shopping list data changes, via Server sent events.

 ## Tech stack used

 Project has two directories, frontend and backend for both parts of the project.
 Fronted was done with NodeJs, Vue 3, Vite and Tailwind.
 Backend was done with Laravel 12, Php 8.2, MySql 8.
+Project is containerized with Docker.

 ## How to setup
 Docker is needed to run the containers.
 Move to the root folder of project and run command: